tl-ecosystem/tleng/README.md

-# TLeng2
+# TLengPy2

-Tleng engine, is an engine written in python and based on the pygame library.
+Tleng engine, is a game engine written in python and based on the pygame library.
 For the Engine to work, you need to have installed pygame!

 The reason I started this project is to see what it takes to create a 2d game engine, and for me to get an even better introduction to computer 2d graphics.

-The code displayed here, is open to be used by anyone.
-If someone wants to add something, could either tell me or do it himself, by pulling a request.

 The code is here to either inspire someone else to start a similar project, or to give some insight on a few things.